Back

 The purpose of Germany’s statutory health insurance is to ensure people receive what is ‘medically necessary’ regardless of their income.
 The medical benefits provided by statutory cover include hospital care as a ward patient with the doctor on duty at the nearest hospital to you, out-patient care with registered doctors and basic dental care.

-Expats wanting access to private hospitals and surgeons, private hospital rooms, alternative medical care and comprehensive dental and optical care will need to invest in private health insurance.
+Expats wanting access to private hospitals and surgeons, private hospital rooms, alternative medical care and comprehensive dental and optical cover for expats will need to invest in specific private health insurance.

 Dental Care in Germany